tobjec/CGR-MPNN-3D/README.md

   `--use_logger` (str): Whether to use a WandB logger or not (default: `False`).

 #### Example Output
+The required datasets will be downloaded and processed automatically if not available.
 Training results will be logged, and the trained model will be saved in the specified `--save_path` directory.
 Hyperparameter metadata and test results will be dumped into a JSON file.

 ### Testing
 To test the model, use the following CLI: